goldbergyoni/javascript-testing-best-practices/readme-pl.md

 <br/>

-### :thumbsdown: Anti-pattern Example: A flat list of tests will make it harder for the reader to identify the user stories and correlate failing tests
+### :thumbsdown: Przykład antywzorca: A flat list of tests will make it harder for the reader to identify the user stories and correlate failing tests

 ![](https://img.shields.io/badge/🔧%20Example%20using%20Jest-blue.svg "Examples with Mocha")